Retreats and Wider Community

 From the Prologue to the Rule of St Benedict.

 Here at St. Leonard’s, all pupils are offered the opportunity to go on retreat.
-In the current academic year (2023/24), pupils in Year 7 and Year 10 have a three day retreat at the Youth Village in Consett and Year 9 and Year 10 pupils will attend the YMT Summer Festival.
-This year, pupils will have the opportunity to visit other sacred spaces such as Ushaw College and our local Catholic Churches for formation days.
+Pupils in Year 7 and Year 10 have a three day retreat at the Youth Village in Consett and Year 9 and Year 10 pupils attend the YMT Summer Festival.
+Pupils in Year 8 have the opportunity to visit other sacred spaces such as Ushaw College.
+Where appropriate pupils visit local churches to help deepen their understanding of prayer and liturgy formation e.g. Year 7 ahead of their Mass of welcome.
+Our Year 11 pupils gather in large numbers to attend the CYMFED Flame conference and as this is a bi-annual event, the opportunity is also offered when in Sixth Form.
+Our Sixth Form students visit Ampleforth for Retreat with Fr Bede, enjoying two days of prayer workshops, immersing themselves in the Benedictine monks way of life.
 As new opportunities for retreat and workshops are offered, we will continue to embed these into every pupil’s journey of faith here at St Leonard’s.
 These special events offer all pupils the opportunity to develop spiritually and deepen their faith, as well as strengthening their sense of community and belonging.

 Faith in action